30350n/inventree_part_import/README.md

 - `_parameters` has to be a list of parameter names (for parameters defined in [`parameters.yaml`](#parametersyaml)) this category uses<br>
   **note: parameters get inherited by sub categories**
+- `_omit_parameters` has to be a list of parameters names defined in parent categories that get omitted from the category
 - `_structural` can be set to `true` to make the category structural

 Here's an example for a config with special attributes: